XiaoxiangGuanGFZ/KNN_MOF_CPs/Readme.md

 ## How to use

 ## Paper related
-Xiaoxiang Guan, Katrin Nissen, Dung Viet Nguyen, Bruno Merz, Benjamin Winter, Sergiy Vorogushyn.
-Multisite temporal rainfall disaggregation using methods of fragments conditioned on circulation patterns. (under review)
+Xiaoxiang Guan, Katrin Nissen, Viet Dung Nguyen, Bruno Merz, Benjamin Winter, Sergiy Vorogushyn.
+Multisite temporal rainfall disaggregation using methods of fragments conditioned on circulation patterns.
+Journal of Hydrology, 621, 129640. doi: https://doi.org/10.1016/j.jhydrol.2023.129640

 ## References
 Pui, A., Sharma, A., Mehrotra, R., Sivakumar, B. and Jeremiah, E.  2012.
 A comparison of alternatives for daily to sub-daily rainfall disaggregation.
 Journal of Hydrology, 470-471, 138-157. doi: https://doi.org/10.1016/j.jhydrol.2012.08.041.